ABOUT THE SEX OFFENDERS REGISTRY

 The National Sex Offenders Registry is the primary source of information on persons convicted of sexual offenses in Belize.
 The purpose is to provide data on the identity and location of sexual offenders, as well as the nature of their convictions.
 The registry aims to promote awareness to key agencies and ministries on the potential threat that sex offenders pose to the wider community.

-This system allows the Ministry of National Security to keep track of sex offenders, including those who have completed their criminal sentences.
+This system allows the Ministry of Home Affairs & New Growth Initiatives (formerly the Ministry of National Security) to keep track of sex offenders, including those who have completed their criminal sentences.

 Sexual offences for which reporting is required include:

 In 2014, the National Assembly passed amendments to Belize’s Criminal Code (Chapter 101 of the Laws of Belize), paving the way for the establishment of the National Sex Offenders Database.

 The law mandates convicted sex offenders to notify the police (either in person or in writing) of his/her name and any aliases, address and any subsequent change of address, date of birth and other particulars(such as occupation and place of work), as well as criminal convictions and corresponding sentences.
 Failure of a sex offender to notify the authorities, without a reasonable excuse, can result upon conviction in a fine of up to BZ$10,000, a 5-year prison sentence or both.

 Sex offender details must be kept in the database for a period of 10 years, or longer if specified by the Minister of National Security or the Commissioner of Police.
 The database is to be updated whenever new information is received.

 The Superintendent of Prisons is required to notify the Commissioner of Police and the Director of Human Services as soon as a sex offender is released from prison, after serving any sentence for a sexual offence.